Magee House saga persists in court years after partial collapse | CBC News

 Magee House saga persists in court years after partial collapse

-Owner now vows to represent himself in several lawsuits, but missed court deadline to file motion
+Owner vows to represent himself in several lawsuits, but missed court deadline

 When the sudden collapse of a wall left a gaping three-storey hole in a heritage building on trendy Hintonburg's busy main street, the head of the area's BIA said the worst-case scenario would be years of lawsuit limbo.

-Nearly four years later, that's exactly what's unfolding.
-The owner now wants to represent himself in court, but he has missed the deadline to file a motion to do so.
+Nearly four years later, that's exactly what's unfolding with Magee House.
+Owner Ovidio Sbrissa now wants to represent himself in court, but he has missed the deadline to file a motion to do so.

-The owner of Magee House, Ovidio Sbrissa, is being sued by the city to recoup what it spent to make the 19th-century building safe after the southwest wall collapsed on July 24, 2018.
-Sbrissa has also counter-sued the city for what he claims really caused the wall to fail: vibrations from nearby construction projects.
+Sbrissa is being sued by the city to recoup what it spent to make the 19th-century building safe after the southwest wall collapsed on July 24, 2018.
+Sbrissa has counter-sued the city for what he claims really caused the wall to fail: vibrations from nearby construction projects.

 Meanwhile a bank is suing Sbrissa because he stopped paying his mortgage after the collapse, and he's suing the insurance company that denied him coverage after the wall came down.